labcodes/django-react-boilerplate/README.EN.md

 ### [Step 5](https://github.com/labcodes/django-react-webpack/releases/tag/5)

-Having Webpack installed we can create it's configuration file.
+Having Webpack installed we can create its configuration file.
 That's where it will gather the information it needs about where and how to compile the files it will manage.

 ```
 $ touch webpack.config.js